 The practice should be done supine (laying), head flat on the floor (although you may use a small cushion if needed), body alined, palms upward.
 Lie completely still, the body must be totally relaxed (light, loose clothing is suggested), no physical movement once the practice has begun.
 Best done on an empty stomach.

 For recordings of Yoga Sleep or to order "Yogic Sleep" - a CD for the practice of Yoga Nidra with the sound of Crystal Bowls.

-Mindfulness is an Eastern practice to train our mind.
+Mindfulness is an Eastern practice to train our minds.
 It is a practice that cultivates sustained conscious wakefulness or presence.
 Mindfulness is a life discipline for raising awareness of ‘what is’.